 Chat app Line, dominant in Japan and a few other countries around the world, has launched a music streaming service in its home country.
 Line Music is now available in Japan, offering a catalog of 1.5 million tracks from labels including Sony, Universal, and local giant Avex.
-The service is free for the first two months, but will cost ¥1,000 (about $8) for unlimited access, or ¥500 ($4) for 20 hours of streaming.
+The service is free for the first two months, but will cost ¥1,000 a month (about $8) for unlimited access, or ¥500 ($4) for 20 hours of streaming.
 Line plans to expand the catalog to 30 million tracks by next year.

 Unlike the Line app itself, Line Music has a sleek, minimalist design, with no sign of the chaotic bears and bunnies that characterise the company's chat interface.
 It does, however, make it easy to share songs into Line conversations, letting you express your thoughts on Namie Amuro or Nickelback through the nascent medium of stickers.

 Japan hasn't taken to streaming music at all so far